-Typically CPA Candidates have 18 months to sit for and pass all four sections of the CPA Exam – but because of these delays, NASBA is encouraging State Boards to extend their testing windows for all exam sections as well as their NTS.
+Typically CPA candidates have 18 months to sit for and pass all four sections of the CPA Exam.
+However, because of these delays, NASBA is encouraging state boards to extend their testing windows for all exam sections as well as their NTS.

 What would this mean for you?

-Arkansas – Arkansas has extended the window for candidates whose window expires between April 1, 2020 and the date that Prometric testing centers reopen in Arkansas, their window will last until 30 days after Prometric reopends.
-Any NTS that expires between April 1 and June 30, 2020 will be given an extension until September 30, 2020.
+Arkansas – Arkansas has extended the window for candidates whose window expires between April 1, 2020 and the date that Prometric testing centers reopen in Arkansas, their window will last until 30 days after Prometric reopens.
+Any NTS that expires between April 1 and June 30, 2020, will be given an extension until Sept.
+30, 2020.

 Iowa – Exam expiration dates will be extended for 90 days for all individuals identified by NASBA as at risk of losing an exam credit due to the closure of the testing centers.

-Montana – All candidates with NTS expirations between April 1 – June 30, 2020 will be extended until September 30, 2020.
-The Board will consider granting an extension of credit of exam sections if the candidate is impacted by circumstances beyond their control on a case by case basis.
+Montana – All candidates with NTS expirations between April 1 to June 30, 2020, will be extended until Sept.
+30, 2020.
+The board will consider granting an extension of credit of exam sections if the candidate is impacted by circumstances beyond their control on a case by case basis.
 You will need to make your request in writing.

 Pennsylvania – Candidates whose exam credits expire during the time of the emergency declaration will be granted an extension which lasts for the duration of the emergency plus an additional 180 days from the end of the emergency.

-South Carolina – The SC Board of Accountancy will follow the NASBA recommendations for NTS extensions for candidates sitting for the exam and will consider extending exam credit as described in the NASBA update.
+South Carolina – The South Carolina Board of Accountancy will follow the NASBA recommendations for NTS extensions for candidates sitting for the exam and will consider extending exam credit as described in the NASBA update.

-Virginia – All NTS with expirations April 1 – June 30, 2020, will be extended.
-The VBOA is reviewing CPA exam credit extensions for the 18-month period on a case-by-case basis.
-At this time, the VBOA is only accepting extension requests for credits that expire June 30, 2020, or earlier.
+Virginia – All NTS with expirations April 1 to June 30, 2020, will be extended.
+The Virginia Board of Accountancy is reviewing CPA Exam credit extensions for the 18-month period on a case-by-case basis.
+At this time, the board is only accepting extension requests for credits that expire June 30, 2020, or earlier.

-Surgent CPA Review Course is with you throughout it all, until you pass – dig in today with a free trial!
+Surgent CPA Review is with you throughout it all, until you pass.
+Dig in today with a free trial!